Betchworth Castle: Post-medieval

-Post-Restoration of monarchy and the enlightenment

 The last male Browne to own Betchworth Castle was Sir Adam Browne, 2nd Baronet, who died in 1690.
 Alterations were later made in 1705 using an unknown architect, and in 1799 by Sir John Soane, architect.
 Adam Browne's daughter and sole heir, Margaret, married William Fenwicke in 1691.
 In 1725 Mrs. Margaret Fenwicke of Betchworth Castle left £200 to buy lands, to provide for apprenticing children, and for marrying [with a small dowry] maidservants "born in Betchworth and living seven years in the same employment", the surplus, if any, to go to the poor.
 St Martin's church, Dorking has a plaque to Abraham Tucker, author of A Picture of Artless Love and The Light of Nature Pursued, who lived at his estate of Betchworth Castle until his death in 1774.

 In the 19th century, people saw little practical use for castles, and this one was outshone by a newer, bigger house in the larger grounds so soon abandoned, in the 1830s.
 The castle was bought by banking dynasty co-heir Henry Thomas Hope to add to his Deepdene estate in 1834, who demolished part of it to reuse the building material elsewhere.
 Without a permanent tenant, the remainder gradually fell into ruin, and became treated as a folly.

 The historian and topographer H. E. Malden, in 1911 wrote:

 "Judging by the print in Watson's 'Memoirs,' the mansion which, in the middle of the 15th century, replaced an earlier fortified house or castle, must have been extremely picturesque with its battlemented gables, clustered chimneys and oriel windows, standing among lawns and gardens descending to the Mole.
 The ivy is disintegrating the walls, and almost the only architectural feature is the arch of a fireplace.
 A remarkably fine avenue of lime trees leads to the ruin."